alphagov/notifications-admin/docs/index.md

     >
     > Your ((item)) is due for renewal on ((date)).

-  4. You can upload a csv file containing a header row matching the placeholders in your template, and data rows with values to use for the placeholders.
+  4. You can upload a CSV file containing a header row matching the placeholders in your template, and data rows with values to use for the placeholders.

   5. Send an sms or email notification.